oroinc/documentation/backend/architecture/tech-stack/file-storage.rst

 In this case, the files of such storage will be available via the ``http://your_domain/media/sub_directory/filename`` path, regardless of the adapter configuration used for the public type file storage.

-For example, is you have configured ``my_public`` Gaufrette filesystem that uses the **public** adapter, the configuration of the file manager service can be the following:
+For example, if you have configured ``my_public`` Gaufrette filesystem that uses the **public** adapter, the configuration of the file manager service can be the following:

 .. code-block:: yaml